Synthetixio/synthetix-v3/README.md

 ## Synthetix-v3

+**IMPORTANT**
+This repository is still unofficial, and very much a work in progress.

 ### Project structure

 This repository consists of a main hardhat project at the project root, and sub-packages in `packages/*`.